Club Rules and Training Tips

 Do not train after a session has ended for liability purposes.
 Black belt supervision is required at all times for any police judo practice.

 We do not do leg locks or ankle locks as they are dangerous and injurious.
-Besides, the ultimate goal of ground fighting is to get up as soon as possible, not to obtain a submission on the ground.
+Besides, the utility and translation of ankle and leg locks to force options arrest and control scenarios are limited.

 Control your anger or you will not be able to control others.
 Hot heads will not be tolerated.
 Learn to control your level of excitement or fear through controlled breathing or you will fail to perform at an optimal level.